rena2damas/impersonation/README.rst

 Features
 ========
-* decorator for instance method
+* decorator for instance methods
 * decorator for ``classmethod`` and ``staticmethod``
 * decorator for classes